Rotary International District 5630

 - Complete all tasks by the specified deadlines.

-- With the assistance of other Rotarians and students from previous year’s RYLA, give a presentation to all high school sophomores and juniors about RYLA.
+- If allowed, with the assistance of other Rotarians and students from previous year’s RYLA, give a presentation to all high school sophomores and juniors about RYLA.
 While you may use other Rotarians to assist with the presentation, the presentation and promotion of RYLA is not to be left up to the schools, even if the school officials are Rotarians.
 RYLA is a Rotary program, not a school program.

 - Promote RYLA to students using all mediums possible including newspaper, radio, television, Facebook, school newsletters, church bulletins, etc. in each community your club recruits students from.

 - Have students apply online by the deadline.
 No other form of the application will be accepted.

 - Put together a committee of no less than two Rotarians who will review each application received and conduct a personal interview of each student who applies.

 - All students must apply online, applications reviewed, be interviewed, and then selected in that order; it is not appropriate just offer a spot to a student or have them chosen and then have them apply.

 - Select students you wish to send to RYLA.

 - Make arrangements to get each student to and from RYLA camp (students cannot drive themselves).

 - Arrange with the students to make a presentation to your local club within one month of the last day of RYLA camp about their experience.

 - Arrange to work with each student and your Rotary club on a service project of the student’s choosing after camp related to something they learned at RYLA.
 For clubs that award more that on award, students can work as a team or each student can work on a different project.